 2. Make a Hard Copy

 Not only does it make editing clearer, but you could also further pass on the print(s) to other people.
 There are apps that assist with distraction-free editing, features that allow you to take notes.
-But if you’re speaking of a novella’s length story, or simply wish to get it done the classic way, get yourself a hard copy instead.
+But when speaking of a novella’s length story, or simply wish to get it done the classic way, get yourself a hard copy instead.

 3. Edit Your Story